7 FAM 000

 d.
 Similarly, posts must not provide letters of introduction on behalf of U.S. citizens.
 Generally, requests for these types of letters are made to the Department by private U.S. citizens who are planning to travel to a country where sponsorship from an individual or company is required.

 e.
 The U.S. Government cannot appear to be sponsoring a private U.S. citizen's travel to the country issuing the visa.
 Further, we cannot be put in a position of appearing to be prepared to bear any costs involved in either the issuance of the visa or any other aspects of the citizen's travel.
-In addition, Department/Posts cannot be put in the position of guaranteeing the issuance of visas to persons who appear to post with letters of introduction from other foreign embassies (i.e., reciprocity).
+In addition, Department/posts cannot be put in the position of guaranteeing the issuance of visas to persons who appear to post with letters of introduction from other foreign embassies (i.e., reciprocity).

-7 FAM 018 and 019 UNASSIGNED
+7 FAM 019 UNASSIGNED